textleman/SmartThing-PC-Bridge/README.md

   2. Restart the Bridge PC (sends to command to all interfaced applets, so if only one is operating it will still cause a restart.

-There are two versions of the bridge:

-  SoloBridge.groovy.
-Interfaces to the single TP-LinkBridge.js node applet.

-  TP-LinkBridge.groovy.
-Interfaces to the TP-LinkBridge.js and the device controller applet TP-LinkServer.js.

 Installation.
 See TP-Link Bridge Install.txt